 Sejal Bhavsar, M.D. contributes to topics such as Pediatric Infectious Diseases.

 With COVID-19 vaccines continuing to roll out across the country, many parents are starting to wonder if and when it is safe to vaccinate their child.

 “In the first wave of COVID-19, we saw more adults being affected by the virus, but children are certainly not immune.
-The numbers of children with both acute COVID-19 respiratory infection as well as related Multi-System Inflammatory Syndrome in Children (MIS-C) increased during the second wave,” says Sejal Bhavsar, M.D., pediatric infectious disease specialist at Joseph M. Sanzari Children’s Hospital at Hackensack University Medical Center.
+The numbers of children with both acute COVID-19 respiratory infection as well as related Multi-System Inflammatory Syndrome in Children (MIS-C) have increased the past several months ,” says Sejal Bhavsar, M.D., pediatric infectious disease specialist at Joseph M. Sanzari Children’s Hospital at Hackensack University Medical Center.

 Has the COVID-19 vaccine been studied in kids?